rmbolger/Posh-ACME/Tutorial.md

 New-PACertificate site1.example.com
 ```

 Since you haven't created an ACME account on this server yet, the command will attempt to create one for you using default settings and you'll get an error about having not agreed to the Terms of Service.
 Assuming you've reviewed the TOS link from before, add `-AcceptTOS` to the original command to proceed.
 You only need to do this once when creating a new account.
 You also probably want to associate an email address with this account so you can receive certificate expiration notifications.
-So let's do that even though it's not required. *Note: Multiple email addresses per account are supported.
-Just pass it an array of addresses.*
+So let's do that even though it's not required.

+> **_NOTE:_** Multiple email addresses per account are supported.
+Just pass it an array of addresses.

 ```powershell
 New-PACertificate site1.example.com -AcceptTOS -Contact 'admin@example.com'
 ```

-The output of this will have a warning message that you didn't specify a DNS plugin and it's defaulting to the `Manual` plugin.
+Because you didn't specify a plugin, it will default to using the `Manual` DNS plugin.
 That manual plugin will also be prompting you to create a DNS TXT record to answer the ACME server's validation challenge for the domain.

-At this point, you can either `Ctrl-C` to cancel the process and modify your command or go ahead and create the requested TXT record and hit any key to continue.
+At this point, you can either press `Ctrl+C` to cancel the process and modify your command or go ahead and create the requested TXT record and hit any key to continue.
 We'll cover plugins next, so for now create the record manually and press a key to continue.
 If you run into problems creating the TXT record, check out the [Troubleshooting DNS Challenge Validation](https://github.com/rmbolger/Posh-ACME/wiki/Troubleshooting-DNS-Challenge-Validation) wiki page.

 The command will sleep for 2 minutes by default to allow the DNS changes to propagate.
 Then if the ACME server is able to properly validate the TXT record, the final certificate files are generated and the command should output the details of your new certificate.
 Only a subset of the details are displayed by default.
 To see them all, run `Get-PACertificate | fl`.
 The files generated in the output folder should contain the following:

 - **cert.cer** (Base64 encoded PEM certificate)
 - **cert.key** (Base64 encoded PEM private key)
 - **cert.pfx** (PKCS12 container with cert+key)
-- **chain.cer** (Base64 encoded PEM with the issuing CA certificate chain)
+- **chain.cer** (Base64 encoded PEM with the issuing CA chain)
+- **chainX.cer** (Base64 encoded PEM with alternate issuing CA chains)
 - **fullchain.cer** (Base64 encoded PEM with cert+chain)
 - **fullchain.pfx** (PKCS12 container with cert+key+chain)

-Posh-ACME is only really designed to *obtain* certificates, not deploy them to your web server or service.
+Posh-ACME is only designed to *obtain* certificates, not deploy them to your web server or service.
 The certificate details are written to the pipeline so you can either save them to a variable or pipe the output to another command.
 [Posh-ACME.Deploy](https://github.com/rmbolger/Posh-ACME.Deploy) is a sister module containing some example deployment functions for common services to get you started.
 But ultimately, it's up to you how you want to deploy your certificates.

 The password on the PFX files is `poshacme` because we didn't override the default with `-PfxPass` or `-PfxPassSecure`.
 If you're running PowerShell with elevated privileges on Windows, you can also add the `-Install` switch to automatically import the certificate into the local computer's certificate store.